nushell/nushell.github.io/commands/docs/path_expand.md

 title: path expand
 categories: |
   default
-version: 0.76.0
+version: 0.76.1
 default: |
-  Try to expand a path to its absolute form
+  Try to expand a path to its absolute form.
 usage: |
-  Try to expand a path to its absolute form
+  Try to expand a path to its absolute form.
 ---

 # <code>{{ $frontmatter.title }}</code> for default